 - The orientation is held late in the semester before the end of classes.

-- If a pre-scheduled athletic or academic event prevents the student from attending, the student must notify the Director of International Programs in advance, to schedule a make-up session.
+- If a pre-scheduled athletic or academic event prevents the student from attending, the student must notify the Director of the Global Education Office in advance, to schedule a make-up session.

 - All students will receive an official acceptance from the international program to which they are applying, either via e-mail or letter.